arichika/RotativaCore/src/RotativaCore.SampleWebApplication/WkHtmlToPdf/README-wkhtmltopdf.txt

   Wkhtmltopdf with patched qt has support for PDF outlines also known as book marks, this can be enabled by specifying the --outline switch.
-The outlines are generated based on the <h?> tags, for a in-depth description of how this is done see the Table Of Contest section.
+The outlines are generated based on the <h?> tags, for a in-depth description of how this is done see the Table Of Contents section.

   The outline tree can sometimes be very deep, if the <h?> tags where spread to generous in the HTML document.
 The --outline-depth switch can be used to bound this.

-Table Of Content:
+Table Of Contents:
-  A table of content can be added to the document by adding a toc object to the command line.
+  A table of contents can be added to the document by adding a toc object to the command line.
 For example:

   wkhtmltopdf toc http://qt-project.org/doc/qt-4.8/qstring.html qstring.pdf

-  The table of content is generated based on the H tags in the input documents.
+  The table of contents is generated based on the H tags in the input documents.
   First a XML document is generated, then it is converted to HTML using XSLT.

   The generated XML document can be viewed by dumping it to a file using the --dump-outline switch.
 For example:

   wkhtmltopdf --dump-outline toc.xml http://qt-project.org/doc/qt-4.8/qstring.html qstring.pdf

   The XSLT document can be specified using the --xsl-style-sheet switch.
 For
   example:

   wkhtmltopdf toc --xsl-style-sheet my.xsl http://qt-project.org/doc/qt-4.8/qstring.html qstring.pdf

   The --dump-default-toc-xsl switch can be used to dump the default XSLT style sheet to stdout.
 This is a good start for writing your own style sheet